 As soon as the Government at Ottawa received the news of the defeat of Crozier, preparations were made to send out an expedition under General Middleton, an experienced British Officer, to put down the uprising.

-Despite the fact that the first hostilities occurred more than two hundred miles north of Regina, the little Territorial Capital was by no means out of the danger zone.
-Several of the Plains' tribes known to be in sympathy with the rebels were situated within raiding distance, and were excited and restless.
+Even though the first hostilities occurred more than two hundred miles north of Regina, the little Territorial Capital was by no means out of the danger zone.
+Several of the Plains' tribes known to be in sympathy with the rebels were situated within raiding distance and were excited and restless.

 When any of the disaffected Indians sought permission to leave the reserves his reply was invariably as follows: